Tessa Violet

-Tessa Violet Williams, previously known as Meekakitty, is a singer-songwriter, video blogger, actress, music video director, and former model.
-Originally a vlogger, over the years Tessa Violet's online content became devoted to her musical career with Violet having released two studio albums, Maybe Trapped Mostly Troubled in 2014 and Bad Ideas in 2019.
+Tessa Violet Williams (born March 20, 1990) is an American singer-songwriter, social media personality, actress, music video director, and former child model.

+Originally a vlogger under the username Meekakitty, Violet has since focused primarily on her music career.
+She has released three studio albums, Maybe Trapped Mostly Troubled (2014), Bad Ideas (2019), and MY GOD! in 2023.

-Early life and career
+Early life

 Violet grew up in Ashland, Oregon and performed in theatre productions while in high school.
-She began her YouTube channel in July 2006 and started daily vlogging in 2007 for a school project under the username Meekakitty when working in Hong Kong and Thailand as a fashion model.
+She created her YouTube channel under the name Meekakitty in July 2006.
+In 2007, Violet began making daily vlogs for a school project while working in Hong Kong and Thailand as a fashion model.